tex-corver/vietnamnet-crawler/README.md

 ## Development requirements

-This repository uses `poetry` (as shown by the poetry.lock file).
+This repository uses `poetry 1.8.5` (as shown by the poetry.lock file).

--   Install `poetry` if you haven't already:
+-   Install `poetry 1.8.5` if you haven't already:

     ```
-    pip install poetry
+    pip install poetry==1.8.5
     ```

 -   Installing dependencies: